 Guide ยท Financial Calculator

 Student loans are a classic Time Value of Money problem: you borrow a lump sum today and repay it with interest over a fixed period.
-Understanding the numbers behind your loan โ€” not just the monthly payment, but the total interest you'll pay โ€” puts you in a stronger position to manage or pay it down faster.
+Understanding the numbers behind your loan โ€” not just the monthly payment, but the total interest you'll pay โ€” puts you in a much stronger position to manage your debt or pay it down faster.

 What each TVM field means for student loans